dotnet/csharplang/proposals/roles.md

 https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/conversions.md#108-method-group-conversions
 TODO A single method is selected corresponding to a method invocation, but with some tweaks related to normal form and optional parameters.
+TODO There's also the scenario where a method group contains a single method (lambda improvements).

 ## B. Roles and extensions with members